+School turnaround is an intervention directed toward a low-performing school that delivers considerable gains in achievement and readies that school for the process of transformation into a high-performing institution.
 It refers to the efforts being made by districts and states to improve student outcomes, build capacity, and sustain reforms.
-Professional development for educators and mentoring support for leaders can help them in this regard.
+Professional development for teachers can help in this regard.

-- Holistic focus – Students’ needs are not just academic.
+• Holistic focus – Students’ needs are not just academic.
 It also involves the physical, emotional, social, cognitive, and spiritual dimensions.
-“Real learning” will be hard to achieve without first satisfying these needs.
+If these needs are not met, “real learning” will be difficult to achieve.

 At the school level